COVID-19 Identification and Notification

 - We will create a list of “contacts” (in the same classroom or general vicinity) and “close contacts.”
 We will collaborate with the St. Louis County Department of Public Health to determine who is a close contact.
 Close contacts who were within six feet of a COVID-19 positive individual for more than 15 minutes (cumulative) are required to quarantine per the Department of Public Health.
 Additionally, the health department is currently recommending quarantine for individuals who are in the same room for periods greater than 120 minutes.
 Maintaining social distance and wearing of masks can lessen the likelihood of close exposure, but will not necessarily prevent quarantines.

 - The school nurse or school administrator will contact the families and staff of all close contacts and inform them that they need to quarantine.
-The current requirement for close contacts is to quarantine for 14 days.
 At the time of notification, we will inform parents or staff of their tentative return date to school or work.
 Final guidance on the return date for students or staff who are in isolation or quarantine will come from the St. Louis County Department of Public Health.

 - Other contacts who may have been in the same classroom or general vicinity but are not considered a close contact will receive communication from a school nurse or administrator.
 They will be advised to monitor their student for possible symptoms but can continue sending their student to school.

 - Parents of students and staff who are not considered contacts with a positive case will not be notified each time there is a case in the building.
 Parents and staff can follow the number of cases on our Community Health Dashboard which will be updated regularly.